marks828/Mark-Sweet-Resume/marksweet_resume.md

 ## Experience:
 ### Design and Front-End Consultant - Sept 2017 (Contract)
 #### Officeish - Washington D.C.
-* Critiqued the site design and o ered alternative design options to the co-founder
+* Critiqued the site design and offered alternative design options to the co-founder
 * Used Selenium Webdriver to run automated QA testing
 * Advised on front-end coding solutions to design problems